 USDC vs USDT: All You Need To Know

-USDC and USDT are both popular stablecoins in the crypto world.
+USDC (USD Coin) and USDT (Tether) are both popular stablecoins in the crypto world and they dominate the global landscape.
 USDC, short for USD Coin, while USDT is short for Tether.
-So, which stablecoin should you trust with your money?
+So, which stablecoin should you trust with your money especially if you’re in Nigeria?
+Both are widely used by Nigerian crypto users for trading, savings, and conversions to naira on platforms like Dtunes, but they operate very differently under the hood.

 You might have heard of USDC and USDT and assumed they’re just two versions of the same digital dollars that don’t bounce up and down like Bitcoin.
-But there’s a difference between these two giants.
+But there’s a difference between these two giants and if you are in Nigeria and want to hold, trade or convert these cryptocurrencies to naira, it is important you understand these differences to avoid recording losses.

-USDC is transparent, regulated, and trusted by institutions, while USDT is dominant, fast-moving, and controversial.
+USDC is transparent, regulated, and trusted by institutions, while USDT is dominant, fast-moving, and perfect for high liquidity.

 Hold up, there’s more.